-Welcome to the new home of the
+Welcome to the Home of the New Arctic Brotherhood

-The preamble of its constitution stated:
+The preamble of the A-B constitution stated:

 “The object of this organization shall be to encourage and promote social and intellectual intercourse and benevolence among its members, and to advance the interests of its members, and those of the Northwest section of North America.”